 DARE staff interview DHS staff, especially staff from CYF, that have current and past involvement with the child and family.
 These interviews gather additional information that assists in the review process.
 These interviews also allow a crosscheck of the information previously gathered with information from professionals directly involved in the case.

 Findings are summarized that tell the story of the child, family and service community, including details surrounding the child’s death or near death.
-A smaller pre-review team, comprised of staff from Pa DHS and several Allegheny County DHS offices – and facilitated by Dr. Edward Sites, Professor Emeritus from the University of Pittsburgh, School of Social Work – reviews the summarized information, identifies gaps in information and asks the casework staff for clarification of information.
-This meeting serves to bring all participants to full knowledge about what information, possible questions and recommendations will be presented at the full CF/NF Review Team meeting.
+A smaller pre-review team, comprised of staff from Pa DHS and several Allegheny County DHS offices – and facilitated by Dr. Elizabeth Winter, Associate Professor from the University of Pittsburgh, School of Social Work – reviews the summarized information, identifies gaps in information and asks the casework staff for clarification of information.
+A larger multidisciplinary team is convened within 60-90 days of the oral report.

 CFNF Review Team Meeting

 When the full CF/NF Review Team convenes, core members and case-specific attendees, including the CYF caseworkers and supervisors as well as professionals from other related disciplines, share what they know about the case in an open and candid way with the rest of the team.
 The tone of the meetings is non-adversarial, positive, and focused on solutions.
 Based on all gathered information and subsequent discussions, the Team generates a written report that is approved by the Chair and then sent to the Pennsylvania Department of Human Services.
 The report includes recommendations for changes at the state and local levels on reducing the likelihood of future child fatalities or near fatalities related to child abuse.

 System Improvements resulting from CF/NF recommendations